Visual Identity

 Seal

-The Thomas College seal is reserved for use on our most official communication and events including commencement and communication from the office of the president.
-It may be used for other purposes with the permission of the communication department.
-Please contact webdir@thomas.edu or pr@thomas.edu with any questions.
+The Thomas College Presidential seal is reserved for our most formal applications and expressions of our identity including events such as commencement and communication from the president.
+This new historical representation has been updated to meet today’s standards for print and digital applications.
+Please contact [email protected] or [email protected] with any questions.

 Typography